CMM 4/10/2026

 If you examine your .top file, you should now see the BR- ions added to the end.

-4) now minimize this TTA + water + ion box as specified in the Bilayers tutorial.
+Now minimize this TTA + water + ion box as specified in the Bilayers tutorial.
 You may want to make the output file (minimized.gro) something more descriptive.
 If you are running on Apple Silicon, gromacs will try and grab all the processors by default.
 You may use the '-ntmpi' switch to tune this; for now, using '-ntmpi 4' is a good choice.
+It is possible to have some errors that are affected by this choice, specifically "Not all bonded interactions have been properly assigned…".
+In this case, the safest bet is to use -ntmpi 1', at least for minimization./bin/bash $ gmx grompp -f minimization.mdp -c 10.0mM_System.gro -p TTA.top -o 10.0mM_System.tpr

-5) Heat and equilibrate your system.
-This should be straight-forward, using the appropriate mdp file:
+Heat and equilibrate your system.
+This should be straight-forward, using the appropriate mdp file:/bin/bash $ gmx grompp -f martini_eq.mdp -c 10.0mM-min.gro -p TTA.top -o 10.0mM-eq.tpr

 You can put all these commands into a file including some variables that allow you to change the concentration/box size, etc. Here is an example.
 You can save this file, make it executable, and call it like a program: